UCL-ARC/terraform-harvester-modules/README.md

 The example shows how a user of the module might create a template manifest and and pass the rendered result as a manifest for the `kairos-k3s-module` to use.
+The manifest will get written to `/var/lib/rancher/k3s/server/manifests/` and be applied automatically after the cluster is created.

 ## kubeconfig module